abrychcy/limesurvey-saml/README.md

 If your SP is ready, you will be able to enable your SAML plugin in order to add SAML support to your Limesurvey instance.

-Copy the AuthSAML folder inside the folder plugins
+Copy the StuRaSAML folder inside the folder plugins

 Access to the Limesurvey platform, enable the SAML plugin and configure the following parameters: